IFRS 9, IFRS 7 simplified method for receivables and contract assets disclosures

 Trade receivables

-Trade and other receivables are measured at amortised cost less impairment losses.
-Impairment losses on trade receivables are recognised, depending on the nature of the underlying transaction, in the form of individual valuation allowances or portfolio-based general valuation allowances which cover the anticipated default risk.
-As regards portfolio-based general valuation allowances, financial assets are grouped together based on homogeneous credit risk attributes, reviewed collectively for impairment and, whenever required, impairment losses are recognised.
-In addition to the contractually foreseen payment conditions, historical default rates and current information and expectations are taken into consideration in determining the expected future cash flows from the portfolio.
-Impairment losses for trade receivables are recognised as other operating expenses.
+Trade receivables are measured at amortised cost less impairment losses.
+Impairment losses on trade receivables are recognised, depending on the nature of the underlying transaction, either on an individual basis or using a portfolio-based approach which reflects the anticipated credit default risk.
+For portfolio-based valuation allowances, financial assets are grouped by homogeneous credit risk characteristics and assessed collectively for expected credit losses.
+In determining impairment losses, Swisscom considers contractual payment terms, historical default rates, as well as current and forward-looking information relevant to credit risk.
+Impairment losses on trade receivables are recognised as direct costs.

 2.5 Financial risk management (extract)

 Swisscom is exposed to various financial risks arising from its operating and financing activities.
-Financial risk management is conducted in accordance with established guidelines, with the objective of limiting the potentially adverse effects thereof on the financial situation of Swisscom.
-The identified risks and measures to minimise them are presented below.
+The management of financial risk is conducted in accordance with established guidelines, with the objective of limiting the potential adverse effects on Swisscom’s financial position.

 Credit risks (extract)